thomasegg3/Alcohol_Mixture_ML/README.md

 optimizing hyperparameters, and gathering spectra in a more thorough way).
 But I am pleased with the result and my lab group will be continuing the study of mixture prediction.

-This repository contains the Jupyter notebook of my code, the CSV of concentrations created in Mathematica, and all 3000 of my calculations.
+This repository contains the Jupyter notebook of my Python code, the CSV of concentrations created in Mathematica, the pure molecular geometry of water, ethanol, and methanol.
+The data regarding all 3000 calculated data points is available upon request.